Becontree tube station: Design

 The station has four platforms, of which two are used by the District line and another two are disused since the LT&SR service was withdrawn in 1962.
 One of the platforms is fenced off from the westbound District line platform.
 The single-storey brick station buildings are of typical 1930s design which are also constructed at Dagenham East, Hornchurch and Upminster at the time.
 Station refurbishment works were completed by Metronet in 2006, where heritage features were restored, CCTV equipment replaced and PA system enhanced.
 New wall tiles and ceilings were clad, and new tactile strips, customer Help Points and better lighting were installed.
 Whilst these works were done between 2005 and 2006, the station was closed on several weekends whereby replacement buses operated to Dagenham Heathway station.
+The station does not have step-free access from the platforms to the street, although there are two out-of-use lift shafts from the platforms to the booking hall.
+The station was shortlisted for step-free access work in 2025.

 Location

 The station is located on the west side of Gale Street.
 It serves the residential area of Becontree, which is to the north of the station.
 There is a commercial area to the south of the station, while Parsloes Park is to the north.
 Nearby landmarks include a driving school, the Jo Richardson Community School, Roding Primary School and The James Campbell Primary School.
+London Bus routes 62 and 145 serve the station, providing connections to Barking, Ilford, Dagenham, and Chadwell Heath.
+The station is 9 mi 48 chain down the line from Fenchurch Street.

+Services

+The station is managed by London Underground.
 It is in London fare zone 5.

-London Bus routes 62 and 145 serve the station.

-These bus services provide connections to areas such as Barking, Ilford, Dagenham, and Chadwell Heath.

-Services

-The station is in London fare zone 5.
 The typical off-peak service from the station is 12 District line trains per hour to Upminster and 12 to Earl's Court, of which six continue to Ealing Broadway and six continue to Richmond.
 At peak periods the number of trains per hour increases to 15 and some trains continue from Earl's Court to Wimbledon.
 Services towards central London operate from approximately 05:15 to 00:00 and services to Upminster operate from approximately 05:45 to 01:15.
 The journey time to Upminster is approximately 11 minutes, to Barking six minutes and to Tower Hill in central London 29 minutes.
-With 2.9 million entries and exits in 2023, it ranked 184th busiest London Underground station.
+With 2.90 million entries and exits in 2025, it ranked 183rd busiest London Underground station.